AND OUR MISSION

 A farmer can't teach you about rocket science.
 But they can show you the miracle that is growing food, creating life.
 Come and harvest knowledge.

-Join us for our many fascinating classes held throughout the year, typically at the Education Center.
+Join us for fascinating classes held typically at the Education Center.

 There is a beauty in nature.
 It's in the flavors of our produce, the colors of our flowers, and the tranquility of the rolling hills and babbling streams.
 Stop, breathe, and take it all in.

-Bite into a tomato grown in your backyard.
+Bite into a tomato grown in your own neighborhood.
 We'll handle everything else.